Common Neck Injuries From a Car Accident

 Debris from a car accident may gouge your neck area.
 Superficial cuts may cause bruising and bleeding.
 However, lacerations are deep cuts that may require stitches and can damage neck tendons and ligaments.

 Spasms are common car accident neck injury symptoms.
 But you may also experience twinges in your shoulders, back, and arms.
-In most cases, cramps occur because your muscles tensed up or were overstretched.
+Cramps usually occur because your muscles tense up or are overstretched.
 As a result, swelling and inflammation occur, affecting the nerves around the muscle.

-Your body attempts to protect hurt muscles by contracting and immobilizing the area.
-Your muscles may tighten and loosen in rapid succession, causing a large amount of pain.
+Your body attempts to protect hurt muscles by contracting and immobilizing them.
+Your muscles may tighten and loosen in rapid succession, causing a great deal of pain.
 Since it takes time for inflammation to build up, delayed neck pain after a car accident often includes spasms.

 What is the most common neck injury after an auto accident?

 Whiplash is the most common post-accident neck injury.
-The neck contains joints called facets, which are responsible for the neck’s range of motion.
-A forceful, sudden hyperextension and hyperflexion (an abrupt back-and-forth movement) of the cervical vertebrae results in ligament sprains – called whiplash.
-This often occurs during an auto accident, especially a front-end or rear-end collision.
+The neck contains joints called facets responsible for the neck’s range of motion.
+A forceful, sudden hyperextension and hyperflexion (an abrupt back-and-forth movement) of the cervical vertebrae results in ligament sprains — called whiplash.
+This often occurs during an auto accident, primarily a front-end or rear-end collision.

-Whiplash causes soft tissue damage that is often associated with other post-accident symptoms in the body.
+Whiplash injury causes soft tissue damage often associated with other post-accident symptoms in the body.
 People may experience whiplash-associated disorders (WAD) for many years after an accident, so immediate treatment is recommended.

 After a car accident: Neck pain diagnosis

-Immediately following a car accident, you should be checked out by a physician.
+Immediately following a car accident, a physician should check you out.
 They may use X-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI) to check for damaged soft tissues.
-Since neck injuries may also cause a concussion, doctors may monitor you for concussion symptoms, such as confusion, sleepiness, or trouble talking.
+Since neck injuries may also cause a concussion or traumatic brain injury, doctors may monitor you for concussion symptoms, such as confusion, sleepiness, or trouble talking.

 In most cases, a doctor will refer you to an orthopedic surgeon.
-This is because many symptoms, if left untreated, can cause chronic pain.
+Many symptoms, if left untreated, can cause chronic pain.

 How do you treat neck pain after an auto accident?